SayBuild.com Logo

 list the rooms in your house on the dimension sheet (page 3).
 We've provided three sample sizes.
 You may choose either A-B-C, or enter your own custom dimension.

-calculate the square footage for each room by multiplying the width by the length: use our Home Footage Calculator
+calculate the square footage for each room by multiplying the width by the length: Tools: use our home footage calculator

-• list the dimensions on the construction specification sheet
+- list the dimensions on the specification sheet

 Design Requirements